Abo-Soile/SOILE-Backend/docs/functions.rst

     :param displayobject item: The object that should be shown.

-.. js:function:: hide(item)
+.. js:function:: hide(item*)

-    Hides the specified object.
+    Hides the specified objects.

-    :param displayobject item: The object that should be hidden.
+    :param displayobject item*: The object(s) that should be hidden.

+.. js:function:: hideall()

+    Hides every visible element on the screen, including text shown with showmsg().

 DisplayObjects